Almonte, Ontario: Origin of the name Almonte

-When, in 1855, the newly-created Canadian post office pointed out there was already a Waterford in Canada West, the town needed another name change.
+When, in 1855, the newly created Canadian post office pointed out there was already a Waterford in Canada West, the town needed another name change.

 Relations between the United States and Great Britain had been antagonistic since the Revolutionary War and later the War of 1812.
 Border wars between Mexico and the United States in the 1830s increased this antagonism.
 Mexican general Juan Almonte had fought honourably in these latter wars, and by 1853 he had become Mexico's ambassador to the United States.

-In the ensuing climate of Canadian mistrust of American territorial ambitions, General Almonte's name would have been well known to Waterford's citizens.
+In the ensuing climate of Canadian mistrust of US territorial ambitions, General Almonte's name would have been well known to Waterford's citizens.
 Though there is no decisive evidence as to the final motive for the name change, it appears likely that Waterford saw Almonte as a "principled David fighting a Goliath interested in swallowing up all North America."

-The proposed name change was accepted by the Combined Counties of Lanark and Renfrew in June 1855, although the post office didn't record the new name until 1859.
+The proposed name change was accepted by the Combined Counties of Lanark and Renfrew in June 1855, although the post office did not record the new name until 1859.
 Whenever the name may have been formally accepted, it led to Almonte being the only community in Ontario, and likely Canada, to be named for a Mexican general.